 Top Reasons to Own a Neutral Density Filter

 What is a neutral density filter?

-Neutral Density (ND) filters prevent light from entering the camera in measured amounts.
+Neutral Density (ND) filters reduce the intensity of all wavelengths, or colors, of light equally from entering the camera, in measured amounts.
 This allows the photographer more control in selecting shutter speed and aperture combinations in a variety of conditions.

-Variable neutral density filters are essentially two polarizers placed together with one plane "blocking" a fixed amount of light and the other rotating to change the amount of light "blocked".
+Variable ND filters are essentially two polarizers placed together with one plane preventing a fixed amount of light and the other rotating to prevent incremental amounts of light from entering the camera.

 The downsides to most ND filters are unpredictable “color shift” and/or vignetting.

 Almost all ND filters have some sort of color shift.
 When an image is produced that has a green color cast, it is often the result of a poorly designed filter.
 On the other hand, when infrared (IR) light penetrates the camera sensor, the resulting image can have a magenta cast.

 Color shift is amplified by low-quality materials, poor manufacturing, and ignoring the infrared band of the light spectrum.

 Vignetting is determined by the amount of light fall off toward the outer edges of your lens.
 The wider the lens you choose and the longer the exposure time you have, the more vignetting can occur.
 Poorly designed and manufactured filters will increase the amount of unwanted vignetting.
 A quality filter will either have no color shift at all, or, at the very least, have predictable results.